LHMak/hangman/README.md

 ## File structure of the project
-milestone_2.py - This script contains the basic code for choosing a word, taking a user's input as a guess and finally checking the chosen word for the presence of the user's guess. milestone_3.py - This script contains the code from milestone_2.py, tidied up with the introdction of ask_user_input() and check_guess() functions.
+milestone_2.py - This script contains the basic code for choosing a word, taking a user's input as a guess and finally checking the chosen word for the presence of the user's guess.

+milestone_3.py - This script contains the code from milestone_2.py, tidied up with the introdction of ask_user_input() and check_guess() functions.

+milestone_4.py - This script contains the code form milestone_3.py.
+This time, the Hangman class has been created which initialises attributes such as the chosen word, number of lives the player has and which letters have been guessed.
+At this stage, most of the functionality of the game is there.

 ## License information